Debt Help Scotland

 If your house or car were at risk as a result of entering into a Trust Deed, we would look at the Debt Arrangement Scheme.

-The difference between a Trust Deed and a Deed of Trust is quite significant.
+The difference between a Trust Deed and a Deed of Trust is very different.

-A Trust Deed is an alternative to bankruptcy in Scotland and involves a professional overseeing your repayment of debt over a certain amount of time to your creditors.
+A Trust Deed is a type of formal debt solution in Scotland, an alternative to bankruptcy for Scottish residents and involves a professional overseeing your repayment of debt over a certain amount of time to the people you owe money to (your creditors).

-A Deed of Trust meanwhile, is a legal document most commonly related to the ownership of property.
+A Deed of Trust meanwhile, is a legal document most commonly related to the ownership of property across the whole of the UK.
 It also involves a Trustee who manages how property is really owned, enabling your percentage of ownership to be protected, even when you are not listed in the land registry as the owner.

-For more information, we have a whole info hub article on the differences between Trust Deeds and a Deed of Trust.
+For more information, we have a specific info hub article on the differences between Trust Deeds and a Deed of Trust.

-Yes, we offer advice on all Scottish debt solutions and if a Trust Deed isn’t the right for you, there are other options in Scotland such as:
+Yes, we offer advice on all Scottish debt solutions and if a Trust Deed isn’t the right for you, there are other Debt Consolidation options in Scotland such as:

-Trust Deed Scotland® will undertake an assessment of your financial difficulties and provide you with tailored debt advice so that you can understand the options that are available for you.
+Trust Deed Scotland® will undertake an assessment of your financial difficulties and provide you with tailored debt advice so that you can understand the options that are available to you.

 There are pros and cons for all available solutions and while most formal debt solutions share common advantages and disadvantages, you should always seek advice from a suitably experienced debt adviser.
 Call us on 0141 221 0999.

-You can find out more about what is life after debt which describes in greater detail what life after debt looks like for our clients and other information such as what happens when a Trust Deed arrangement is complete alongside other associated questions including how to rebuild your credit.
+You can find out more about what is life after debt which describes in greater detail what life after debt looks like for some of our customers and find other information such as what happens when a Trust Deed arrangement is complete.
+Many other customers ask associated questions including how to rebuild your credit.